Economic Indicators that Affect the Stock Market

 Monetary Policy

-It represents the actions of a central bank to control the money supply and interest rates.
-Expansionary monetary policy (lowering interest rates, quantitative easing) can stimulate the economy and boost stock prices.
-Contractionary policy (raising interest rates) can reduce economic activity and negatively affect stock prices.
+Monetary policy is taken by a central bank to manage money supply and interest rates.
+Expansionary monetary policy (or lowering interest rates, quantitative easing) increases demand and thus increases stock prices, whereas contractionary policy (raised interest rates) causes decline in economic activity and disaffect stock prices.

 Exchange Rates

-The value of a country’s currency compared to others.
-A strong domestic currency can hurt exporters but benefit importers, affecting stock prices of these sectors.
-A weak currency can have the opposite effect.
+The value of a country’s currency in relation to other country’s currency.
+A strong domestic currency will make life hard for exporters who, however, benefit importers and stock prices of these sectors.
+However, it does the opposite in the case of a weak currency.

 Commodity Prices